 For the past 4 years I have been an actor at The Shaw Festival appearing in productions of Getting Married, SEX by Mae West, Henry V, Hound of The Baskervilles, Dracula & The Madness of George III.

-When I am not performing I am likely reading, working on some of my own writing or watching whatever is new on Netflix (I just devoured Unorthodox).
+When I am not performing I am likely reading, working on some of my own writing, teaching or streaming a new show.
 Keep in touch with me on social media by following me on Instagram &Twitter @Camm_grant

 i'm writing a play